Easy Overnight Sourdough Cinnamon Rolls Recipe

 Easy Overnight Sourdough Cinnamon Rolls

-Throw all the ingredients into your mixing bowl and follow the instructions for same-day cinnamon rolls if you want a quick recipe.
+These are the best cinnamon rolls and the perfect overnight sourdough cinnamon roll recipe!
+I love throwing this together in the evening and baking in the morning for those fresh homemade cinnamon rolls.
 We prefer the overnight process for health benefits, best results, and because we love those tangy, fluffy sourdough cinnamon rolls.
-I like to make sure my dough is set aside in a warm place and covered for about 12 hours for the best flavor and rise when using active starter.
+I like to make sure my dough is set aside in a warm place and covered for about 12 hours for the best flavor and rise when using an active starter.

 WHAT YOU’LL NEED